DIY mitered-corner cloth napkins

 5. This step is a little more difficult to wrap your head around, but stick with me.
 Unfold the corner.
 Then fold the entire square of fabric in half diagonally, wrong side out.
 Sew along the line of the fold you made in step #4, starting at the folded edge and ending at the first fold mark you made in step #3.
 I marked the seam in purple in the photo above.
 Repeat for all four corners.

 6. Turn that seam right side out.
 Poke a toothpick or chopstick into the inside to make each corner sharper.
 Also make sure the fabric underneath the seam spreads apart and lies flat.
 Press with an iron.
 Repeat for all four corners.

 7. Tuck and fold all the edges under ½ an inch.
 Press flat.

 8. Sew along the inside of your folded edges.
 For clean-sewn corners: Stop sewing when you reach each corner, put the needle down, lift the presser foot, turn the fabric 90 degrees, lower the presser foot, and keep sewing.
 Repeat for all four corners.
 Your first napkin is done!
+You got it now, right?
 On to the next one.

 Made this project?
 Email your photo(s) to monica (at) craftynest (dot) com, and I’ll share your version here!